hardenedlinux/Debian-GNU-Linux-Profiles/docs/harbian_qa/fuzz_testing/patch/corpus_selective.md

 Syzkaller has web infterfaces.
 We extern a [corpus ids track](coverage_and_track_corpus_ids_by_funcname.patch) base on it.
 It can help you find out all the progs that trigger a special kernel function you want to test.
 Using this infterface with [syz-redb](syz-redb.go) help you easily rebuild a samll and directional corpus test you want.
 This is called corpus selective.

 ## Extract syscall name from prog
-This [tool]() help you extract all the syscalls name from a set of prog.
-Reconfigure you syz-manager can be more easier.
+This [tool](extract_syscall_names_from_prog.py) help you extract all the syscalls name from a set of prog.
+Reconfigure you syz-manager can be easier.

 ## Change you fuzzer algorithm
 Change the Prog interface 'Mutate' to customize your prog generation.